arundac23/ML_Zoomcamp_2022/12_project_2/README.md

 For this capstone project_1, I decided to work on image classification using deep learning cnn architecture.Since I am a complete beginner in deep learning concepts, I took a simple image classification task for this project.
 Due to time constraint i am not able to explore all other concepts or tools of deep learning during this project.
 I just followed the same techniques that were taught during the MLzoompcamp deep learning session.
 Hoping to explore different concepts during the upcoming capstone project_2.

-For this project, I didn't train this images from scratch.Since it requires large set of images to have high accuracy.
+For this project, I didn't train this images from scratch.Since it requires large set of images to improve accuracy.
 I used transfer learning techinique for image feature extraction.